Does Home Insurance Cover Mold? When It's Covered & When It's Not

 Does homeowners insurance cover black mold removal?

 Homeowners insurance may cover black mold removal, but only if the mold resulted from a sudden and accidental covered peril like a burst pipe or appliance overflow.
-Insurance companies do not categorize mold by species — what matters is the root cause.
+Insurance companies do not categorize mold by species, so what matters is the root cause.
 Black mold from a slow leak, flooding, or neglected ventilation will be excluded just like any other mold type.
 Always document the original water event thoroughly to support a black mold claim.

 Is mold from a leaking roof covered by home insurance?